Setting up a project in Google Cloud Console

 If you had previously chosen

-section again in the side menu and add your allowed external users in the Test Users
+External in your Audience section, you can now navigate to Audience section again in the side menu and add your allowed external users in the Test Users section.
+Setting Scopes :

 - Now navigate to the

-section on the left-side menu.
+Data Accesssection on the left-side menu.

 - Under the

-section you’ll see theAdd or Remove Scopes
+Scopessection you’ll see theAdd or Remove Scopesbutton.
+Click on that:

 If you’re going for OAuth Authentication you can set all the scopes using this part of the OAuth Authentication Guide.